Xynoci/full-stack-web-project-Xynoci/Notes.md

 `heroku pg`

 `heroku pg:diagnose --app sushi` performs a number of useful health and diagnostic checks that help analyze and optimize the performance of a database.

+`heroku local`: Start your app locally.
+- `heroku local web`: To locally start a particular process type, specify the process type.
+For example, “web” or “worker”.
+- `heroku local -f Procfile.test`: To use a different Procfile.
+- `heroku local -e .env.test`: To use a different environment file.
+- `heroku local -p 7000`: To use a different port.
+If you don’t specify a port, 5000 is used.
+- `heroku help local`: help.

+`heroku config`: To view all of your app’s config vars.

 # [Grunt](http://gruntjs.com/getting-started)